langchain-ai/langchain/README.md

 **🤖 Agents**

 Agents allow an LLM autonomy over how a task is accomplished.
 Agents make decisions about which Actions to take, then take that Action, observe the result, and repeat until the task is complete.
-LangChain provides a [standard interface for agents](https://python.langchain.com/v0.2/docs/concepts/#agents) along with the [LangGraph](https://github.com/langchain-ai/langgraph) extension for building custom agents.
+LangChain provides a [standard interface for agents](https://python.langchain.com/v0.2/docs/concepts/#agents), along with [LangGraph](https://github.com/langchain-ai/langgraph) for building custom agents.

 ## 📖 Documentation